GreyCardinal69/EventHorizon-Editor-Gregory-Black/README.md

 This version implements:

 - A Dark Theme.
 - Option to pick Triple Veteran ship build difficulty.
 - Option to clone effects in an effect file.
 - Jump To Page option.
-   - CTRL + S hotkey for saving the database.
+- CTRL + S hotkey for saving the database
-   - CTRL + F hotkey for creating mod file.
+- Fixed 2 color picker related bugs from v2.0
 - Option to Copy & Paste objects inside DBE, without reloading or creating new files.
-   - Quality of life improvements.
-   - A small Analiser for Error detection.

-   ( New ) ( 2.4.5 Release )
-   - Event Horizon changes as of 15-Nov-23.
+- Larger selection window
 - Larger initial ship editor window.
+- Small Analiser for Error detection
-   - Improved database save speed.
+- Faster database save speed
+- An ID field when selecting a file
+- Reloading the database restores the last opened file tree

 ## How to use: